wilcodes/wilcodes/README.md

 ### Hi there 👋

-- I am a Venezuelan Junior developer currently living in Houston 🏙
+- I am a Venezuelan developer currently living in Houston 🏙
-- I am majoring in Web development application 🎓
+- I am majoring in Web development application ⚡
-- I have been working on single-page applications with React😜
 - I have knowledge of HTML, CSS, and JS and I know how to work with Git🌐
-- I am currently Working on a Website for a company called "Wildlife Response Services" using Gatsby.js👀
+- I have been working on single-page applications with React and Gatsby😜
+- I am in my last year of My Web development AA 🎓
+-I am passionate building Web Applications even without a design on hand since I have some design experience with photoshop and The Gestalt Principles.💻
 <!--
 **wilcodes/wilcodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.